Sport in Bangladesh: Cricket

 Cricket is arguably the most popular sport in the country.
 Its popularity rose after the national team won the ICC Trophy in 1997 and for the first time qualified for the Cricket World Cup in 1999.
 In 2000, Bangladesh became a full member of International Cricket Council which allowed it to play Test cricket.
-Bangladesh regularly hosts many international One Day matches, Test matches and Twenty20 Internationals.
+Bangladesh regularly hosts many international One Day matches, Test matches, and Twenty20 Internationals.
 In 2011, Bangladesh hosted the 2011 Cricket World Cup along with India and Sri Lanka.
 Bangladesh was also elected to host the 2014 ICC World Twenty20.
 Bangladesh Cricket Board is the premier governing body to manage the development of the sport in the country.

-In 2015 ICC Cricket World Cup, Bangladesh beat England and reached the quarter finals for the first time.
-However, they were knocked out in the quarter final against India.
+In the 2015 ICC Cricket World Cup, Bangladesh beat England and reached the quarter-finals for the first time.
+However, they were knocked out in the quarter-final against India.
 Bangladesh also reached the semifinals of the ICC Champions Trophy in 2017, held in England and Wales, but lost to India again in the semis.
 The Bangladesh women's team beat India in the 2018 Asia Cup Finals to become only the second team after six-time winners India to lift the trophy.

 On 9 February 2020, the Bangladesh Under-19 cricket team won the 2020 Under-19 Cricket World Cup held in South Africa after beating India in a nail-biting final.
 This was Bangladesh's first win in an ICC event at any level.